 Music may dominate the identity of Memphis, but the shadow of Martin Luther King Jr’s final days looms large over the city.
 I AM A MAN Plaza opened in 2018, one day after the 50th anniversary of King’s assassination on a Bluff City balcony in 1968.

-The plaza features a memorial to King and other heroes of the Civil Rights movement and is located within walking distance of Beale Street.
-Look for it on the south side of Clayborn Temple, an enormous church – now partially abandoned – that served as a rallying point for the sanitation strikes that brought King to Memphis during that fateful week.
+The plaza features a memorial to King and other heroes of the Civil Rights movement and is located within walking distance of Beale St. Look for it on the south side of Clayborn Temple, an enormous church – now partially abandoned – that served as a rallying point for the sanitation strikes that brought King to Memphis during that fateful week.

-Pay respects at the National Civil Rights Museum
+2. Pay respects at the National Civil Rights Museum

-The museum charges admission, but those traveling on a budget or passing through after hours can visit the plaza for free and pay their respects to Dr. King in front of the balcony where he spent his final moments.
+The museum charges admission, but those traveling on a budget or passing through after hours can visit the plaza for free and pay their respects to Dr King in front of the balcony where he spent his final moments.
 A wreath permanently marks the place he was standing when an assassin’s bullet took his life.

-Catch modern blues bands at Handy Park
+3. Catch modern blues bands at Handy Park

-Visitors to Beale Street don’t have to spend a dime to soak in live music at Handy Park.
+Visitors to Beale St don’t have to spend a dime to soak in live music at Handy Park.
 This plaza at the eastern end of Beale is named for WC Handy, an early-20th-century composer dubbed “Father of the Blues.”
-Long before six strings and electricity defined the sound of the blues we know today, Handy’s trumpet reverberated around Beale Street’s clubs in a 12-bar blues that became a cornerstone of modern music.
+Long before six strings and electricity defined the sound of the blues we know today, Handy’s trumpet reverberated around Beale St’s clubs in a 12-bar blues that became a cornerstone of modern music.

 A century after Handy was topping the charts, modern blues bands play beside his statue on weekend nights.

-Find familiar faces on Memphis' statues
+5. Find familiar faces on Memphis' statues

 Handy’s statue isn’t the only reminder of bygone sounds – a 30-minute tour of downtown and Midtown could also put you face to face with Elvis Presley, Bobby “Blue” Bland, Little Melton and Johnny Cash.
-All but Cash can be found on either Beale or South Main Streets, while the Man in Black can be found in Midtown’s Cooper-Young district.
+All but Cash can be found on either Beale or South Main Sts, while the Man in Black can be found in Midtown’s Cooper-Young district.

-See the sunset in Tom Lee Park
+6. Spend a morning in Tom Lee Park

 For generations, the Memphis riverfront was a rowdy hub of commercial activity, filled with the sounds of steamboats and cotton bales.
 These days, it’s a well-groomed green space along the banks of the Mississippi River, where you can learn the remarkable story of a shipwreck, a river rescue and the local hero for whom the park is named.

-Learn about the greats at the Blues Hall of Fame
+7. Learn about the greats at the Blues Hall of Fame

 The city offers no shortage of top-notch music museums.
 Both the Stax Museum of American Soul Music and the Memphis Rock 'n' Soul Museum are world-class attractions, but the Blues Hall of Fame is no slouch.